scottyschup/translator-missing-in/README.md

 ### Fun with Google Translate.
 This project doesn't really have any purpose, other than to create nonsensical phrases from recognizable quotes.
 For funsies.

-Eventually, I hope to automate it and connect it to the newly minted @translate_lost Twitter account.
-Then you can tweet a message @translate_lost and it will respond with some nonsense and the specific chain of languages that produced said nonsense.
+The Ruby program is written and currently I'm working on automating the process and connecting it to the newly minted @translate_lost Twitter account.
+Then you will be able to tweet a message @translate_lost and it will respond with some nonsense and the specific chain of languages that produced said nonsense.

 Fun, right?
 I know.

-For now, it's just a Ruby module.
+At the moment it's just a Ruby module.
 It can be played with in an interactive Ruby terminal.
 I like `pry`.

 ## Usage
 ### Getting started with Google Translate